danielguillan/responder/README.md

 									 tablet-landscape 768px,
 							 		 desktop 990px);

-**Important:** Your list of breakpoints must always start with the smallest breakpoint and end with the bigger one.
+**Important:** Start with the smallest breakpoint and grow your list from there up to the bigger one.

 ### 2. Using the respond-to mixin